Harry Crerar: Rhineland

 This was a Canadian battle, and every day I was visited by General Crerar, the army commander.
 He was always very well-informed because, in spite of the bad weather, he made constant flights over the battlefield in a small observation aircraft.
 I am afraid he must have found me rather a tiresome subordinate, because this continuous battle in the mud began to take its toll, and I found myself getting very tired and irritable.
 But Crerar bore with me patiently.

-Although it meant putting himself in danger, Crerar, "knowing he was sending men to their deaths, did not hesitate to expose himself to enemy fire."
+Although it meant putting himself in danger, Crerar, "knowing he was sending men to their deaths, did not hesitate to expose himself to enemy fire".
 Jack Granatstein described Operation Veritable as "Crerar's finest hour".
-The operation was ultimately successful but at the cost of over 15,000 casualties to Crerar's First Army; German casualties were estimated at 75,000.
-General Dwight D. Eisenhower, the Supreme Allied Commander on the Western Front, wrote in a letter to Crerar, stating, "Probably no assault in this war has been conducted in more appalling conditions of terrain than was that one."
+The operation was successful but at the cost of over 15,000 casualties to Crerar's First Army; German casualties were estimated at 75,000.
+General Dwight D. Eisenhower, the Supreme Allied Commander on the Western Front, wrote in a letter to Crerar, stating, "Probably no assault in this war has been conducted in more appalling conditions of terrain than was that one".